rbavery/porder_tutorial/README.md

 7. `planet init`
 8. `jupyter lab`

+After opening jupyter lab, open the .ipynb file, you're ready to go through the tutorial on your own machine.
+You can run through all these commands with your own geojson to dowload imagery for your area of interest, or use the San Pedro geojson provided in this repo.

 The `conda create` step will set you up with a separate installation/environment of python, porder, and other useful packages for this tutorial.
 We activate the python environment in the shell with `conda activate`.
 The environment also contains a speparate installation of jupyter lab, the code editor we will use to go through the tutorial.
 We start this from the terminal with `jupyter lab`